ProfessorGroyper/EmpBOT/README.md

 Hello Everybody!
 My alias is Emporia, it used to be Wokstarthewok, but my first actual alias was originally Emporia.
+I'm new here to uploading crap on Github.

 Me and my father made this cheat a reaaally long time ago, just wanted to clarify that.
 One day, turned on my Computer, went on Google Drive to send something to a friend, then this file called EmpBOT.lua struck my eye.
 I remembered that it was a cheat from a really LONG time ago, so I decided to update it a bit.